Liam Hemsworth And Miley Cyrus Secretly Married? Rumors Addressed Here

 The rumors have been circulating that Liam Hemsworth and Miley Cyrus were secretly married in Georgia in late October, according to In Touch Weekly.
 The couple has even been seen recently wearing wedding bands, which adds flames to those rumor fires.
 So, are Liam Hemsworth and Miley Cyrus married?

-In Touch Weekly broke the story, as they claimed the couple was married on Tybee Island in Georgia.
+In Touch Weekly broke the story, claiming the couple was married on Tybee Island in Georgia.
 This is where Liam and Miley met eight years ago while shooting The Last Song.
 It was actually the place they shared their first kiss.
 The couple was there and all the reminiscing made them want to get married, according to a source for In Touch Weekly.

 “Neither Miley nor Liam planned to get married when she booked the trip to see him, but that all changed once she arrived.
 They felt so nostalgic and spent hours reminiscing about old times.
 They both realized that the island was the ideal setting because it has such sentimental value to them.”